 The pipeline that delivers spring water to the village is old, rusty and leaking.
 Whilst the source is probably unpolluted, by the time it is used by villagers it is contaminated with bacteria and possibly parasites.
 A new water supply infrastructure is needed but this is unlikely to happen anytime soon.
 By understanding more about the sources and types of contamination it should be possible to help the villagers avoid some of the health implications of having to reply on this water.
 We would like to be able to identify and measure the sites and sorts of contamination in order to help villagers understand what is happening and how to avoid it.

 This project would be ideal for scientists and engineers wanting to investigate and address Sainji’s water problems.

 In July 2017 GEMS school were forced to leave their school building and are currently housed in a new temporary building nearby.
-They are numerous ways in which this structure can be improved.
-For example, the 2017 Sainji team were involved in providing a concrete floor, and building some steps to the building.
+There are numerous ways in which this structure can be improved.
+For example, the 2017 Sainji team were involved in providing a concrete floor and building some steps to the building.

 Anyone with basic DIY, practical and painting skills could get involved in this project.

 There are a number of other project areas which we could get involved with, depending on the will of the villagers and the expertise of the ARU team.
 These include: